What you need to know before your first erotic massage

 What you can expect at a massage session

-If you have been given an address, it’s perfectly fine to knock on the door at the appointed time.
+If you’ve been given an address where your masseur is located, it’s perfectly fine to knock on the door at the appointed time.
 You don’t have to call or text when you’re outside, although you can if you prefer.
 Your masseur will have started preparing the massage room beforehand, so he will be expecting you.
-If you cannot find the address, you can expect some help in the form of directions or even the masseur coming out to meet you outside the building or flat.
-It’s London, some places are hard to find!

 What counts as “massage time”